infusephp/libs/README.md

 [![Total Downloads](https://poser.pugx.org/infuse/libs/downloads.png)](https://packagist.org/packages/infuse/libs)
 [![HHVM Status](http://hhvm.h4cc.de/badge/infuse/libs.svg)](http://hhvm.h4cc.de/package/infuse/libs)

-*infuse/libs* is a set of libraries designed for rapid PHP development.
+*infuse/libs* is a collection of libraries designed for rapid PHP development.

 These libraries are unit-tested, battle-tested, and can be used à la carte.
 Each class has as few external dependencies as possible.
 Inspiration was drawn from many sources, in particular, the simplicity of node libraries like express.js.